-It is therefore estimated that there will be an increase in the actuarial cost and that the cost increase on an annual basis will range from \$1,000,000 to \$2,000,000.
+It is therefore estimated that there will be an increase in the actuarial cost and the cost increase on an annual basis will range from \$2,000,000 to \$3,000,000.
 In preparing this estimate, we have assumed the following:

-- 1. Each local school district or employer will define "part time basis" in accordance with current law. - 2.
-Forty to 80 retirees will be working each fiscal year because they were induced to retire by the post retirement employment opportunity provided by HB 369. - 3.
+- 1. Eighty to 120 retirees will be working each fiscal year because they were induced to retire by the post retirement employment opportunity provided by HB 150. - 2.
 The average annual pension for such workers induced to retire early will be \$25,000 a year.